DanutMihai/Exceltraining/Import_Flow_Spec.md

 Five separate counters rather than one object: Power Automate can't increment a property inside an object variable, so an object means rebuilding the whole thing on every page.

+There is **no** `varBatchOffset`.
+An earlier design sliced decisions into batches inside the flow; the script does that now and returns ready-made batches.
+If you still have that variable or an inner `Do until — batches`, delete both.

+### 2a.
+Data Operation — `Compose field map`

+Root level, before `Scope - Main`.
+Static, so nothing gains from putting it inside a loop.

+Paste the 23-entry array from `payload_and_fieldmap.md`.
+Referenced by §5a as `outputs('Compose_field_map')`.

 ---